Water temperature is one of the most important physical factors affecting the survival, growth, and breeding of Dwarf shrimp in our aquariums.

 Once again, these results coincide with other experiments.

 You can read more about those experiments in my article “Breeding and Life Cycle of Red Cherry shrimp” right here.

 The results of the experiments showed that at day 30 of the 90-day period, body weight and growth increment at 24°C were lower than those at 28°C (82F) and 32°C (89F).
 On subsequent days, growth increment at 24°C exceeded that at 28 and 32°C, leading to a similar bodyweight of the shrimp.
 These results suggest growth was delayed at 24°C, but only for 30 days after hatching.

 However, during the growth period, dwarf shrimp reached sexual maturity and mated, with the highest proportion of ovigerous females occurring at 28°C.

 Temperature and Metabolism of the Shrimp

 Changes in temperature can affect the metabolic efficiency of the shrimp.
 The metabolic rates decline with decreasing temperature.

-The colder it gets, the slower their metabolism and the bigger shrimp can grow.
+The colder it gets, the slower its metabolism and the bigger shrimp can grow.
 In addition, they will eat and breed less.
 There are countless examples that Cherry shrimp can survive at 12C (55F).
-Even under such extreme temperature, they will still do a good job as a clean-up crew of the aquarium.
+Even under such extreme temperatures, they will still do a good job as a clean-up crew of the aquarium.
 However, it will also slow or stop reproduction completely until the temperature goes up.